hanabi/hanabi.github.io/README.md

   * The 1 that was played was originally *Finessed* from a clue that happened BEFORE the 1's number clue.
   * The 1 that was played had some unique positive or negative color information on it and could potentially lead into someone else's hand.
   * The 1 that was skipped over is known to be bad from contextual information, and the original 1's number clue was intended to have *Focus Inversion*.
 For example, if someone discards to end the *Early Game* (implying that there is nothing to do), and the next player clues two or more 1s, it means that the right-most 1 must be bad, so skipping over it does not imply anything special.
 * Note that if a player has three or more 1's and they want to perform this move, then they should skip over the right-most 1 and play the second right-most 1.
-Otherwise it will be interpretted as the *Skipped 1's Out-of-Order Chop Move*.
+Otherwise it will be interpreted as the *Skipped 1's Out-of-Order Chop Move*.

+### Skipped 1's Out-of-Order Chop Move

+* In the *1's Out-of-Order Chop Move*, a player is supposed to only skip over one 1.
+* If nothing special is going on and a player skips over two 1s, then they must be trying to communicate something extra.
+* This means that the player should chop move the card NEXT to their chop.
+(Or, in other words, the card that would be on their chop if they discarded once.)

+### Delayed 1's Out-of-Order Chop Move

+* If a player has three or more 1's in their hand, they have the potential to do a 1's Out-of-Order Chop Move when playing the first 1.
+* If a player does NOT do this, but then does it when playing the 2nd one, AND the next player's chop has not changed, it is quite strange.
+This should mean that the next player should chop move the card NEXT to their chop.
+(Or, in other words, the card that would be on their chop if they discarded once.)

 ### The Misplay Chop Move